ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 Component|Description
 ---|---
 Front/Rear Beams|(2) horizontal 2x6 sandwiching the deck in both the front and rear.
 This allows for the rotation of the wheel mounting plates by 90 degrees so fixed wheel casters can be installed for the rear wheels.
 Hardware|5/16 in.-18 Zinc Plated Nylon Lock Nuts.
-Selected to reduced loosening due to rattling.
+Selected to reduce loosening due to rattling.
 Hardware|9/16 in.
 Zinc Flat Washers.
 These were chosen to support the top of the carriage bolts and prevent the bolts from sinking into the soft wood beams.
 Coating|Varathane 1 qt.
 Clear Gloss Oil-Based Exterior Spar Urethane.
 Chosen to reduce weathering of the cart.